 Confinement Food in Singapore: What Is Confinement?

 Confinement is the practice of “resting” the mother after childbirth.
 It is rooted in the belief that mothers require time to rest and recuperate from the rigours of pregnancy and childbirth.
 As such, confinement recommends that mothers follow certain rules for a full recovery after giving birth.
 These guidelines cover everything from proper hygiene to a specific diet, to the amount of physical activity that new mothers should observe.
-(Some of these practices include not washing your hair, refraining from exercise and eating proper confinement food, to name a few)1 2.
+(Some of these practices include not washing your hair, refraining from exercise and adhering to specific confinement cooking methods, to name a few)1 2.

 For those from western cultures, the concept of confinement might seem unfamiliar.
 This is because confinement and its practices are highly steeped in Asian culture and tradition3.
 Traditional beliefs and practices heavily influence postpartum care among mothers in Singapore even until today.
 While there are slight differences in the specifics among the Malay, Indian, and Chinese cultures, the key takeaway here is that confinement remains an intrinsic part of childbirth and motherhood in Singapore.